IGEV++: Iterative Multi-range Geometry Encoding Volumes for Stereo Matching: Method

 \textbf{Context Network.} Following RAFT-Stereo~\cite{raft-stereo}, the context network consists of a series of residual blocks~\cite{resnet} and downsampling layers, producing multi-scale context features at 1/4, 1/8 and 1/16 of the input image resolution with 128 channels.
-The multi-scale context features are used to initialize the hidden state of the ConvGRUs and are also inserted into the ConvGRUs at each iteration.
+The multi-scale context features are used to initialize the hidden state of the ConvGRUs and are also inserted into the ConvGRUs to update the disparity map at each iteration.